A Holborn Walk

 Exit the station and go south along Kingsway.

-This street was created as a north-south route in the Edwardian period and has a number of impressive buildings including the former Holy Trinity Church (1909-11) and Africa House (1921).
+This street was created as a north-south route in the Edwardian period and has a number of impressive buildings including the former Holy Trinity Church (1909-11) now Aviation House and Africa House (1921).
 A tram route was opened below the street in 1906.
 It was deepened for double deckers in 1930 and was last used in 1952.
 The northern section of the tunnel remains but the southern section is now used by cars.
 The entrance to Holborn Station was in the centre of the road [

 more info].
 St Anslem & St Cecila RC Church was built in 1909.